The Revealed Attributes of God

 The God of the Judeo-Christian tradition is profoundly distinct from the so called gods described…

-A Christian world view is a “God’s eye” view of the world.
+A Christian worldview is a “God’s eye” view of our world.
 Creation is both visible (the physical world) and invisible (the metaphysical, “spiritual” world).
 Ancient Christianity understands that the visible and invisible worlds are coexistent, transcendent and indistinguishable.

 All rights reserved